-For this reason we have been holding our event “Business meets Charity” for several years.
+For this reason, we have been holding our event “Business meets Charity” for several years now.

-Applying this philosophy, each year, in cooperation with our employees, clients, and business partners, we support an eligible project or association.
+Applying our philosophy, we support an eligible project or association each year, in cooperation with our employees, clients, and business partners.

 Cargo Human Care e.V.
-(CHC) has set up a humanitarian and medical aid project in Kenya which is supervised by Lufthansa Cargo employees in cooperation with doctors from all over Germany,
+(CHC), which has set up a humanitarian and medical aid project in Kenya which is supervised by Lufthansa Cargo employees in cooperation with doctors from all over Germany,

-the Leppermühle near Giessen is committed to helping children, teenagers and young adults with mental disorders,
+the Leppermühle near Giessen, which is committed to helping children, teenagers and young adults with mental health issues,

-the Diakonische Flüchtlingshilfe Main-Kinzig-Kreis (Diaconal Refugee Aid Main-Kinzig District), has set itself the task of supporting people seeking refuge in our country for a variety of reasons,
+the Diakonische Flüchtlingshilfe Main-Kinzig-Kreis (Diaconal Refugee Aid Main-Kinzig District), which has set itself the task of supporting people seeking refuge in our country for a multitude of reasons,

-the Physikalischer Verein urgently needs funds for the renovation and modernisation of the Frankfurt Observatory,
+the Physikalischer Verein, which urgently needs funds for the renovation and modernisation of the Frankfurt Observatory,

-Housing! for Future, a non-profit company that promotes housing projects for a dignified standard of living in Namibia.
+Housing! for Future, a non-profit company that promotes housing projects to achieve a dignified standard of living in Namibia.

-The previous success of “Business meets Charity” has encouraged us to continue this event in the coming years.
+The success of “Business meets Charity” to date has encouraged us to continue holding this event in years to come.

-Furthermore, we support our employees’ honorary engagement with “INDUSTRIA hilft!”.
+Furthermore, we support our employees’ voluntary work via 'INDUSTRIA hilft!'.

-With this donation program we encourage all those taking responsibility and dedicating themselves to helping others.
-Doing good and supporting other people, whether in the local football club, in kindergartens or schools, in religious associations or charities.
-We foster this engagement by sponsoring those organizations our employees are active in.
+With this donation program, we encourage all those taking on responsibility and dedicating themselves to helping others.
+Doing good and supporting other people, whether in the local football club, in kindergartens or schools, or in religious associations or charities.
+We foster this social engagement by sponsoring those organisations that our employees are active in.

-Furthermore, INDUSTRIA is the initiator of “Wohnakademie Frankfurt”.
-Founded in 2017 its aim is to show young people from a migrant background a way towards vocational training in the field of real estate offering professional perspectives.
-Simultaneously companies benefit from qualified, committed applicants who they can incorporate into their business in the long-run.
+Moreover, INDUSTRIA is the initiator of 'Wohnakademie Frankfurt'.
+Founded in 2017, it aims to present young people from a migrant background with pathways into vocational training in the field of real estate, thereby opening up career perspectives.
+At the same time, companies benefit from gaining qualified, committed applicants who they can integrate into their business long-term.
 This idea is supported by the ‘VDW Südwest’ association.